OptionsTradingUni/Eksu-digital-marketplace/replit.md

 - **Socket.io-like WebSocket:** Real-time communication.
 - **Multer:** For handling multi-part form data, specifically image uploads.
 - **Render:** Recommended deployment platform, handling PostgreSQL and environment variables.

+## System Account Setup

+The EKSU Marketplace includes an official system account ("Campus Hub") that provides:
+- Welcome messages to new users
+- Auto-follow relationship with all new users
+- Ability to post official announcements in "The Plug" social feed
+- Protection against regular users following back or messaging

+**Setup Steps:**
+1. Run `npm run db:seed-system` to create the system account (if not already created)
+2. The script generates credentials and saves them to `SYSTEM_ACCOUNT_CREDENTIALS.md`
+3. The `SYSTEM_USER_ID` environment variable is set automatically

+**Environment Variables:**
+- `SYSTEM_USER_ID`: The UUID of the system account (required for auto-follow and welcome messages)

+**Security Notes:**
+- The credentials file is excluded from git via `.gitignore`
+- Regular users cannot follow the system account (auto-followed on registration)
+- Regular users cannot send messages to the system account